johnpankowicz/govmetting-testbfg-2/README.md

 "Build All" builds all projects.
 Like build-webapp, it installs NuGet packages as needed.
 Check each terminal window for errors and re-run if needed.
 There is a known race condition bug in restoring multiple NuGet packages aysnchronously.

-Setting "isAspServerRunning" to true, tells ClientApp to call the WebApp API instead of the stub services.
+Setting "isAspServerRunning" to true, tells clientapp to call the WebApp API instead of the stub services.

 The sub-folders on Google drive are for testing WebApp.
 The files are for testing WorkflowApp.

-ClientApp is served by the webpack-dev-server.
+clientapp is served by the webpack-dev-server.
 WebApp uses the Kestrel server.
-But Kestrel proxies ClientApp requests to the webpack-dev-server.
+But Kestrel proxies clientapp requests to the webpack-dev-server.

 ## Run WorkflowApp